akchoudhary108/springmvc-student-crud/README.md

 ## Run
-	Click on Project file name in project explorer -> Right Click -> Run As -> Run on Server
+	Click on Project file name in project explorer -> Right Click -> Run As -> Run on Server.